 2. It is critical that visitors stay away if you’re unwell or have been in contact with someone with COVID-19.
 Visitors should also:

-• visit a resident in the resident’s room or outdoors
+• visit a resident in the resident’s room, outdoors or a specified area in the aged care facility

 • avoid communal spaces